 Each day on the road, change management speaker Michael came up with creative solutions to create opportunities for cost-free food, accommodations, and transportation.
 He worked as a butler for an ambassador in Panama, couch surfed in the homes of strangers, and for a small fee performed with hand puppets or offered amusing services, such as pillow fighting and being a human bench – Wigge constantly embraced change to succeed!

-How did change management speaker Michael Wigge turned his adventure business into change mangement?
-An interview:
+How Did Change Management Speaker Michael Wigge turned his adventure business into Change Mangement Keynotes?

 When did you decide to start speaking?

 Wigge: During my challenges, I first wasn’t really aware of the lessons I learned during my trips.
 I was just trying to make things happen without really thinking about my personal and professional development.
 In ‘How to Travel the World for Free’ I basically had to survive on the road without money for accomodation, food, and travel to make it 30,000 miles to Antarctica.
-In ‘How to Barter for Paradise’ it was the same story, I might have reflected, that I was constantly acting out of my comfort zone, but not more.
-Just two years after these two challenges, I sat down and reflected on personal development, my lesson I learned in leadership, sales, and mainly in change managment.
+In ‘How to Barter for Paradise’ it was the same story.
+I might have reflected that I was constantly acting out of my comfort zone, but not more.
+Just two years after these two challenges, I sat down and reflected on personal development, my lessons I learned in leadership, sales, and mainly in change managment.
 During those adventures, I had to constantly embrace change to achieve those goals.
-I remember, that I had to play an endless amount of different roles on my trip around the world with money.
-One day, I had to be the funny guy to entertain people and get food for free.
+I remember, that I had to play an endless amount of different roles during my trip around the world without money.
+One day, I had to be the funny guy to entertain people and to get food for free.
 Other days, I had to be most trustworthy, a good listener, or develop creative ideas to make things happen.
-This happened in constantly changing settings, in cities, on the road, in the US, on a container ship, or just somewhere in the rainforest.
+This happened in constantly changing settings, in cities, on the road, in the US, on a container ships, or just somewhere in the rainforest.
 Change was the key to success.
-I sat down one day after the trip to collect all lessons, I learned on change mananagement and realized that this is something I should forward on stage to the corporate world – I became an internationally recognized change management speaker!
+I sat down one day after the trip to reflect on all lessons I learned on change mananagement and realized that this is something I should forward on stage to the corporate world – I became an internationally recognized change management speaker!